ty-vin/Capstone/README.md

 ## Problems Encountered but Solved

-## Post MVP section where you describe all of the future functionality you plan and want to have in your project in order to progress your skill set
+## Post MVP Section
+ - where you describe all of the future functionality you plan and want to have in your project in order to progress your skill set

 Add mutiple pages
 Create an email capture page

 ## Project Board
 Located in github 'Projects'

+## Wire Frame

+Locatesd in Wire Frame folder

 ## ---------- -------------------------------